 The Chief Academic Officer (CAO) and the deans will review special leave requests by faculty and send their recommendation to the president.
 Faculty members should provide an executive summary detailing the request along with supporting documents such as contracts, invitations, award letters, or deal memos.
 This should be sent to the school/institute dean with a copy to the president.

 A faculty member who takes a paid special leave must agree in writing to return to service at the College for at least one full academic year, beginning with the start of the next academic year, immediately following the leave.
 Ordinarily, if the leave is one semester in length, the faculty member agrees to teach a 3-course load or the equivalent during the alternate semester.
 In the rare event of a year-long leave, the faculty member teaches a 3-course load the first semester upon return.

 These informal meetings among faculty and staff provide a chance for faculty members to meet each other, discuss their scholarly and creative work, address teaching issues, and consider possible collaborations.
 They also offer a forum for the Academic Affairs staff to learn about faculty concerns, answer questions, and learn how to support faculty in their teaching and research.

 Faculty Dialogues take place at the Ansin Building, 180 Tremont Street, 13th floor, Conference Room 1302.
 For schedule information, contact Jill Davidson.

 Core Fulbright Scholar Program

 The Core Fulbright Scholar Program sends 800 U.S. faculty and professionals abroad each year.
 Grantees lecture and conduct research in a wide variety of academic and professional fields.
-For more information on eligibility, the application, application FAQs and more, visit the Core Fulbright Scholar Program page.
+For more information on eligibility, the application, and more, visit the Core Fulbright Scholar Program page.